newjersey/navigator.business.nj.gov/content/src/anytime-action-tasks/adjust-rental-rates.md

 :::

-:::callout{ showHeader="true" headerText="" showIcon="false" calloutType="conditional" }
+:::callout{ showHeader="true" headerText="Once completed, you will know:" showIcon="false" calloutType="conditional" }

-Local rent control laws you need to follow to increase rent, if applicable.
+The local rent control laws you need to follow to increase rent, if applicable.

 :::